A night of song and fire

 Valborg is an important part of student life in Sweden, where it marks the approaching end of the academic year.
 In Gothenburg, students from various associations gather in the park Trädgårdsföreningen where they listen to live music and put on their hats together.
 This will not happen this year.

 There is also a large caravan called Cortègen that makes its way through the city every Walpurgis night since 1909.
 The carriages feature self-made vehicles and other entertaining constructions with shows performed on top of the trucks.
 Every year, hundreds of thousands of locals gather in the city centre to watch the parade.
+This year, there will be a mini version of the event, with carriages displayed in shop windows around town.

 Flowers for a cause